burninrubber0/burninrubber0.github.io/_posts/2025-02-18-blur-ps3-recovery.md

 I was only able to get it to assert, but people in the Blur community ran it fine.
 Either way, the executable is clearly working perfectly, because if it wasn't it would've died instantly rather than display anything.
 I know this because I messed it up a couple times and that's what it did.

-In any case, the recovered executable is available here: https://mega.nz/file/dMNhUBZB#ZLkTbtGMeIFYqN4dChwUtQsM82t8gM_GvQcTPwMrgv8
+In any case, the recovered executable is available [here](https://mega.nz/file/dMNhUBZB#ZLkTbtGMeIFYqN4dChwUtQsM82t8gM_GvQcTPwMrgv8).

 There's more that wasn't discussed here but it's already long enough.
 I'll likely be putting this newfound knowledge and experience to use on recovering Burnout executables, to the extent it's possible.